Higher spin fields with reversed spin-statistics relation: Formalism for higher spin fields

+Complex fields $\psi_{(s)}$ can be constructed in the same way as in Section \ref{sec.mkg}, i.e.\ by taking two identical (anti)commuting copies $\phi_{1(s)}$, $\phi_{2(s)}$ of a real field and combining them as $\psi_{(s)}=\frac{1}{\sqrt{2}}(\phi_{1(s)}+\ii\phi_{2(s)})$.
+The relation (\ref{eq.projection}) remains valid also between the complex auxiliary field and $\psi_{(s)}$.
+Obviously, the set of particles described by $\psi_{(s)}$, or by the complex auxiliary field, is doubled in comparison with the real fields.

 Fields transforming according to the representations $(n/2,m/2)$, $n\ne m$ (i.e.\ chiral fields) can also be obtained from the fields that transform according to $D^{(n,m)}$ by projection on the $(n/2,m/2)$ or $(m/2,n/2)$ component.
-More details on real and chiral fields can be found in \cite{toth}.
+More details on chiral fields can be found in Ref. \cite{toth}.